wavemotion-dave/A7800DS/readme.txt

 Features :
 ----------
  Most things you should expect from an emulator.
+Speed is good.
+Sound less so.

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V1.6 : 17-Dec-2020 by wavemotion-dave
+  * Minor cleanup.
+Rebranding to PHOENIX EDITION.

 V1.5 : 15-Dec-2020 by wavemotion-dave
   * Overhaul of scaling and X/Y offsets so that more games look pixel perfect.
   * More homebrews run... compatibility table added to the back end of this doc.